347-600-5222

 Cornetto vs. Croissant: What’s the Difference?

-Typical cornetti fillings include:
+Typical fillings include:

 • Plain (semplice): Simple and dusted with powdered sugar.